HePeng2016/CFSP/README.md

   N is a number identify which frequent sequences module this muational information belong to.

-  M is the frequence for this frequent sequence module.
+  M is the frequence for this frequent sequences set.

-  A is the count of mutional information for for this frequent sequence module.
+  A is the count of mutional information for for this frequent sequences set.

   B is the frequence for this mutional information.